Suhani1104/Topsis/README.md

 ## 1. Python Command-Line Implementation

-This part provides a **Python program** to execute the TOPSIS algorithm using the command line.
+This module provides a **command-line based Python implementation** of the TOPSIS algorithm.

 ### Features
 - Accepts input data from a CSV file
 - Validates weights, impacts, and data format
-- Computes TOPSIS scores and ranks alternatives
+- Computes TOPSIS scores and ranking
 - Outputs results to a CSV file

 ### Input